Products must be brand new, with a similar guarantee and in stock

 An external hard drive with a twist!
 NAS stands for "Network Attached Storage" meaning that once you plug your NAS drive into your wireless router, you can fill it with music, movies, even photos and important documents.
 All of these can then be easily accessed by any other devices operating on the same internet connection - so you can back up all your favourite media, and still get your hands on it without even switching on your computer - ideal for anyone with a wireless streaming system (see Network streamer).

-One of the newest additions to the world of hi-fi separates, a network streamer piggybacks onto your router in order to give you access to a variety of Smart services.
+One of the newer additions to the world of hi-fi separates, a network streamer piggybacks onto your router in order to give you access to a variety of Smart services.
 For example, should you have any music stored on your home PC or on a NAS drive; the network streamer can discover it and play it through your hi-fi, all at the touch of a button.
-Depending on the model, you may also get streaming services like Spotify that, with a subscription, will give you unlimited access to a library of music that you can listen to whenever you like.
+Depending on the model, you may also get direct access to streaming services like Spotify and Tidal that, with a subscription, will give you unlimited access to a library of music that you can listen to whenever you like.
 Add an internet radio service into all that and you've got a massive mine of musical multiplicity!

 NFC - Near Field Communication